vic-sem-2015/syllabus/vic_sem_2015.md

 + Charles Reade’s notecards
 + description of fictional novelist-researcher Rolfe from A Terrible Temptation
 + Ann Blair, “Note-taking as Information Management” from *Too Much to Know**
-+ Mary Poovey, “Forgotten Writers, Neglected Histories”*
++ Mary Poovey, “Forgotten Writers, Neglected Histories”* Alli
 + workshop preparation: begin thinking about open notebooks; see [add links] - tech examples: outliners, Github,
-+ workshop: open notebook; choose one “open” practice in addition to your tagged Zotero
++ workshop: open notebook; choose one “open” practice in addition to your tagged Zotero discussion and outline: Deb and Sophie; close reading: Geoff and Sophie; criticism summary: Alli; seminar paper: Geoff; break: Emily

 #### March 2: indexing
 some topics: indexing, cataloging, classifying
 + Charles Reade, *Hard Cash*, second half
 + Henry Wheatley, from What is an Index?
 + Michel Foucault, “Classifying,” from The Order of Things
-+ Ronald Day, from *Indexing It All**
++ Ronald Day, from *Indexing It All** [Geoff]
 + indexes to novels:
-+ Vannevar Bush, As “We May Think”
++ Vannevar Bush, As “We May Think” [Sophie] discussion and outline: Alli and Sophie; close reading: Deb; criticism summary: Geoff and Sophie; seminar paper: Emily; break: Geoff

 #### March 9: spring break (read *Bouvard et Pécuchet*, begin *Lady Audley’s Secret*)